MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ### Node health check

 [Azure Managed Grafana](https://azure.microsoft.com/services/managed-grafana/#overview) is a fully managed service for analytics and monitoring solutions.
 It's supported by Grafana Enterprise, which provides extensible data visualizations.
-This can be integrated in the HPC workloads and an example is shown in Azure HPC OnDemand Platform like [AzHop](https://azure.github.io/az-hop/).
+This can be integrated in the HPC workloads and an example is shown in the [Azure HPC OnDemand Platform](https://azure.github.io/az-hop/).

 ## Performance efficiency